Title

 Commonwealth Act No. 490 grants regularly appointed municipal officers and employees in the Philippines fifteen days of vacation leave and fifteen days of sick leave with full pay, after six months of continuous service, excluding certain provinces.

-The main purpose of Commonwealth Act No. 490 is to grant regularly appointed municipal officers and employees vacation and sick leave by amending certain sections of the Administrative Code, providing them with 15 days each of vacation and sick leave with full pay.
+To grant regularly appointed municipal officers and employees vacation and sick leave by amending the Administrative Code provisions on vacation leave and sick leave.

-Fifteen (15) days of vacation leave with full pay, inclusive of Sundays and holidays, for each calendar year of service.
+Fifteen (15) days of vacation leave with full pay, inclusive of Sundays and holidays.

-Fifteen (15) days of sick leave with full pay, inclusive of Sundays and holidays, for each calendar year of service.
+Fifteen (15) days of sick leave for each year of service, inclusive of Sundays and holidays.

-No, sick leave can only be granted on account of sickness of the employee or a member of his immediate family, excluding cases due to vicious and immoral habits, intemperance, or willful misconduct.
+Only on account of sickness of the employee concerned or of any member of the employee’s immediate family, provided it is not due to vicious and immoral habits, intemperance, or willful misconduct.

 Analyze Cases Smarter, Faster